 Have two accounts, one for the leisure market and one for the meeting and event planning industry.
 Please understand that we are totally different markets.

-Yes, you can tell me about special rates and dates, but also tell me about the new Kinkos that opened down the block, tell me about festivals in the area and the hot new five star restaurant that opened next door, in fact, give me links to all of their websites.
+Yes, you can tell me about special rates and dates, but also tell me about the new Kinkos that opened down the block, tell me about festivals in the area and the hot new five-star restaurant that opened next door, in fact, give me links to all of their websites.
 Now I can share this information with my client.

-Use your forward thinking sales skills and watch airfares to and from major cities and let me know when United is having a special deal to your city, that is information I can use and might not have known.
+Use your forward-thinking sales skills and watch airfares to and from major cities and let me know when United is having a special deal to your city, that is information I can use and might not have known.
 When your property does an overhaul of the spa, tell me.
 Tell me about the treatment rooms and the new decor in the lobby, link to the press release.
 Meeting and event pros don’t care about happy hour deals.
 Tell me about the grand opening of that fabulous new event space downtown.
 Give me information that I may not find online or in your brochure.
 Help me get to know your place by linking me to the places on the web that make your property perfect.

 Make it personal without sharing your bathroom schedule.
-Part of getting to know you is knowing your staff, if one of your employees hits the “been with the company 30 year mark” tell me about it, in fact a simple “Congrats to Mark at the Desk on 30 Years” says a whole lot.
+Part of getting to know you is knowing your staff, if one of your employees hits the “been with the company 30-year mark” tell me about it, in fact a simple “Congrats to Mark at the Desk on 30 Years” says a whole lot.
 What you have just told me is that your employees love the place enough to spend their lives there.
 That resonates.
-Tell me you are happy when one of your bellman is leaving the hotel because he got the lead in a Broadway play, that tells me that you encourage your employees to seek and live out their dreams.
+Tell me you are happy when one of your bellmen is leaving the hotel because he got the lead in a Broadway play, that tells me that you encourage your employees to seek and live out their dreams.
 Oh and because you have a limited amount of characters to tell me, link to the article or press release, this way if I am not interested I can pass it by for your next tweet.

 I am sure that a social marketing guru could go on about this for hours and charge you thousands, but in the end, it all comes down to information.
-Share the information that meeting and event planners need and you will find that you might actually get reaction and some business.
-If you provide information that is good, it will not only go to me, it will go to the people that follow me, I will share it.
-This is how you use twitter to win.
+Share the information that meeting and event planners need and you will find that you might actually get a reaction and some business.
+If you provide information that is good, it will not only go to me, it will go to the people that follow me, and I will share it.
+This is how you use Twitter to win.